 Heat a large frying pan on high heat and brush it with a bit of oil.
 I normally use a pastry brush to make sure it’s a very thin layer.
 Once hot, pop your rolled-out roti and fry for 30 seconds to 1 minute.
 Then flip and fry for another 30 seconds.
 In summary, the cooking time depends on how you want to use your rotis.

 If you want them crispy, fry for longer.
 If you want to use them for wraps (so they are soft, flexible and bendy), you only need to get them just cooked.
 Should you, by accident, overcook them and they are getting brittle and break as you try to roll them, spray them with a little water and pop in a microwave for 10 seconds.
 They will soften and be flexible again.

 Check out the Indian Style Fajitas that we love using these Rotis for.
-We also love serving them with our other Indian inspired meals:
+We also love serving them with our other Indian and Pakistani-inspired meals: